 What’s it like being an ambassador?

-You can sign up any time and enter our pre-ambassador programme to get a taste of what it’s like learning and educating others about being LGBT+.
-In October 2021, you’ll train to start your ambassador role.
+Sign up by October 22nd and enter our pre-ambassador programme to get a taste of what it’s like learning and educating others about being LGBT+.
+In October 2021, you’ll train for your ambassador role.

 Here's what some other ambassadors have to say about volunteering with us: